 In the aftermath of the anti-Semitic massacre at Tree of Life Synagogue on October 27, 2018, Rev. Barlow offered a clear voice of compassion and hope, representing the Christian community at numerous interfaith and civic events.
 With partners of many faith traditions, notably the Center for Loving Kindness and Civic Engagement at the Jewish Community Center, she convened interfaith spiritual leaders from 9 world religions and 24 Christian denominations for the "We Have to Talk" initiative, which continues to promote collegiality and healing.

 Through Christian Associates' ministry of connectedness, Rev. Barlow holds a variety of leadership roles in local organizations, serving as vice president of the City of Pittsburgh's Commission on Human Relations, chair of the Allegheny County Emergency Food & Shelter Board, steering team member for All for All, and board member for the Foundation of HOPE.
 She formerly served as secretary of the Western PA Regional VOAD (Voluntary Organizations Active in Disasters) and as a board member at Pittsburgh Pastoral Institute.
-She has been active in the International Association of Women Ministers for over a decade, and serves as Program Chair for this summer's Centennial Assembly.
+She has been active in the International Association of Women Ministers for over a decade, and served as Program Chair for the 2019 Centennial Assembly.
 In 2015, she traveled to Israel and Palestine in the inaugural journey of Interfaith Partners for Peace.

 Rev. Barlow frequently preaches and speaks at churches and community organizations throughout our region.
 Her publications include columns in The Christian Century and the Pittsburgh Post-Gazette; one of her sermons was featured in a Sojourners project.

 On June 24, 2019, Rev. Barlow received an Antoinette Brown Award for trailblazing leadership in the United Church of Christ.
 She was recognized as "40 Under 40" leader by Pittsburgh Magazine.
 She received a Circle of Courage award from BCC Ministries, a Dialogue Award from the Turkish Cultural Center, and the Volunteer Mitzvah Award from the Jewish Community Center of Greater Pittsburgh.